anhava/open-agent-platform/packages/ui/README.md

 Copy

 bun
-bunx --bun shadcn@canary add [COMPONENT]
+bunx --bun components@canary add [COMPONENT]
 Copy
 The CLI will figure out what type of component you are adding and install the correct files to the correct path.

-For example, if you run npx shadcn@canary add button, the CLI will install the button component under packages/ui and update the import path for components in apps/web.
+For example, if you run npx components@canary add button, the CLI will install the button component under packages/ui and update the import path for components in apps/web.

-If you run npx shadcn@canary add login-01, the CLI will install the button, label, input and card components under packages/ui and the login-form component under apps/web/components.
+If you run npx components@canary add login-01, the CLI will install the button, label, input and card components under packages/ui and the login-form component under apps/web/components.

 Importing components
 You can import components from the @workspace/ui package as follows: